jeroenouw/cgx/README.md

 # CGX - CLI to Generate recommended Community files

 Do you want people to contribute to your project?
 Make it easy for your contributers.
 Generate all the recommended files (pre-filled) for the Github community standards.

+Useful for every project (existing or new, large or small, every language)

 ## Files
 * License